nessdoor/HImaKura/README.md

 For example, one could implement an ETL pipeline starting with a fully-textual concatenation of the files, then enclosing the result into a suitable root element before feeding everything to an XML processing system (e.g. XML DBMS, knowledge system, ...).

+File references are stored as URIs.
+As of now, their correctness and the existence of referred resources are not checked.

 ## Building and testing
 ### Dependencies